Ventilation and its role in IAQ:

 Note that while frost forms at between 22° F and 30° F in a plate-type exchanger, frost thresholds for enthalpy wheels are generally 20 to 30 degrees lower.
 This is because the enthalpy wheel removes water from the exhaust air stream, effectively lowering the dewpoint of the exhaust.
 The water removed is subsequently picked up through desorption, re-evaporation or sublimation by the entering outdoor air.

-For Frost Control strategies please rerefer to our technical note: Click here
+For Frost Control strategies please refer to our technical note: Click here

 Silica Gel Desiccant